- 11 Dec 2024

 - The site is published and assigned a publishId; the certificate is associated with the site and published.

 Note that it is also possible to define and apply one resource at a time, in the specified order.
-(The certificate resource is not subject to this order.
-A new certificate can be created at any time.
-An existing certificate can be linked to the site at any time.)
+(The certificate and certificate template resources are not subject to this order.
+A new certificate or certificate template can be created at any time.
+An existing certificate or certificate template can be linked to the site at any time.)

 Example Configuration